 Well, we were bound to discuss it sooner or later — the skunk.
 The epitome of stinkiness.
 The poster boys of animal wretchedness.
 Even the name sounds stinky.
 Skunks use their anal scent glands as defensive weapons to fend off predators.
 These glands produce a mixture of sulfur-containing chemicals such as thiols (traditionally called mercaptans), which have a highly offensive smell.
 The odor of the fluid is strong enough to ward off even bears and other potential attackers and is almost impossible to remove from clothing.

 Even Charles Darwin noted how effective this defense mechanism is:

 We saw also a couple of Zorrillos, or skunks—odious animals, which are far from uncommon.
 In general appearance, the Zorrillo resembles a polecat, but it is rather larger and much thicker in proportion.
 Conscious of its power, it roams by day about the open plain, and fears neither dog nor man.
 If a dog is urged to the attack, its courage is instantly checked by a few drops of the fetid oil, which brings on violent sickness and running at the nose.
 Whatever is once polluted by it, is for ever useless.

 The sloth doesn’t emit any stinky chemicals… it’s just lazy.
-Wait, what does laziness have to do with smelling, you might ask?
+Wait, what does laziness have to do with being smelly?
 Well, the sloth is so lazy that it actually has algae and mold growing on its fur.
 A single animal can be home to 980 sloth beetles and more than 120 moths, according to National Geographic.
 Also, three different species of mites live happily inside a sloth’s rectum.
 It’s one stinky animal!